 Washington law states that children under the age of 6 years cannot be held negligent as a matter of law.
 The Washington State Supreme Court has decided that a child under age 6 does not have the mental capacity to be negligent.
 See Price v.
 Kitsap Transit, 125 Wn.2d 456, 886 P.2d 556 (1994).

 The only question is whether the driver was negligent, or "failed to exercise ordinary care" when the accident occurred.
-Even if the child was partially or mostly to blame for causing the accident, if the driver acted careless in some way then that driver may be legally responsible for 100% of the child's injuries and damages.
+Even if the child was partially or mostly to blame for causing the accident, if the driver acted careless in some way, then that driver may be legally responsible for 100 percent of the child's injuries and damages.

 However, for children the negligence standard is defined much more narrowly.
 A child is negligent if that child fails to exercise the ordinary care that a “reasonably careful child of the same age, intelligence, maturity, training and experience” would exercise under the same or similar circumstances.
 See Washington Civil Pattern Jury Instruction 10.05.
 This is a very important distinction.

-The negligence standard for a child means that a 7 year-old child cannot be judged based on the same standards that might apply to a 12 year-old.
+The negligence standard for a child means that a 7-year-old cannot be judged based on the same standards that might apply to a 12-year-old.
 The standard of negligence for children is also based heavily on the child’s individual characteristics and traits.

 Conceivably, the actions of a special needs or mentally disabled child should only be judged based on the expected reasonable conduct by another child of the same age and/or intellectual capacity.
 The same goes for children who may be advanced or high functioning.
 High achieving children with excellent grades should only be judged by the expected actions of other children similarly situated.